 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-Click the ScaleX Enterprise tile in the Access Panel, you will get automatically signed-on to your ScaleX Enterprise application.
+When you click the ScaleX Enterprise tile in the Access Panel, you should be automatically signed in to the ScaleX Enterprise for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.